Professional Science Master’s in Forensic Chemistry

-Learn to use science to identify unknown materials with the Professional Science Master’s in Forensic Chemistry in Temple’s College of Science and Technology.
-The degree prepares you for a wide range of positions in the private and public sectors that affect civil litigation, criminal investigation and prosecution, homeland security, legal reform and technological advancements.
+Led by an interdisciplinary team of faculty scholars, the Forensic Chemistry PSM program prepares graduates for positions in the private and public sectors that affect civil litigation, criminal investigation and prosecution, homeland security, legal reform, and technological advancements by providing

-Classes & Curriculum
+Program Format & Curriculum

-- Introduction to Toxicology;
+- Forensic Toxicology;

-- Investigative Chemistry and
+- Investigative Chemistry; and

 - Leadership, Law and Ethics in Forensic Science.